KGET-TV

-KGET-TV (channel 17) is a television station in Bakersfield, California, United States, affiliated with NBC and The CW Plus.
-It is owned by Nexstar Media Group alongside low-power Telemundo affiliate KKEY-LP (channel 13).
-The two stations share studios on L Street in Downtown Bakersfield; KGET's transmitter is located atop Mount Adelaide.
+KGET-TV (channel 17) is a television station in Bakersfield, California, United States, affiliated with NBC and owned by Nexstar Media Group.
+Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus), as Nexstar owns a majority stake in the network.
+KGET-TV is sister to low-power Telemundo affiliate KKEY-LD (channel 13) and the two stations share studios on L Street in Downtown Bakersfield; KGET-TV's transmitter is located atop Mount Adelaide.

 History

-Founded by businessman Ed Urner, channel 17 first broadcast on November 8, 1959 as KLYD-TV, an ABC affiliate.
+Founded by businessman Ed Urner, channel 17 first broadcast on November 8, 1959, as KLYD-TV, an ABC affiliate.
 The station originally operated from studios located on Eye Street in Bakersfield.
 It was co-owned with KLYD-AM 1350 (now KLHC), and is one of very few TV stations to be started by a daytime-only radio station.
 Urner would sold the station to Dellar Broadcasting in 1962.
 The call letters changed to KJTV in 1969.
 Also that same year, the Dellars sold the station to Atlantic States Industries.
 On August 5, 1974, KJTV swapped affiliations with KBAK-TV (channel 29), becoming a CBS affiliate.

 George N. Gillett Jr.'s Gillett Broadcasting bought the station from ASI Communications in 1978.
 The station's call letters changed again to KPWR-TV on September 27, 1978, when it increased its power to 5,000,000 watts.
 The KJTV calls were then used on Fox affiliates in Amarillo and Lubbock, Texas.
 The Ackerley Group purchased the station in 1983.
-On February 1, 1984, the station changed its calls to the present day KGET, which added the -TV suffix in 2002, coinciding with an affiliation swap with KERO-TV (channel 23) to become Bakersfield's NBC affiliate a month later, an affiliation which continues to the present day.
+On February 1, 1984, the station changed its calls to the present day KGET, which added the "-TV" suffix in 2002, coinciding with an affiliation swap with KERO-TV (channel 23) to become Bakersfield's NBC affiliate a month later, an affiliation which continues to the present day.
 It is one of a handful of stations in the United States to have held a primary affiliation with all of the Big Three television networks.
 In 1997, Channel 17 decided to relocate from their original location on Eye Street to their current studios on L Street (in a building formerly owned by Pacific Bell).
 It was sold to Clear Channel Communications (now iHeartMedia) in 2001.

 KGET stands for "Kern Golden Empire Television," a moniker coined by the station's longtime vice president and general manager, Ray Watson, who was elected to the Kern County Board of Supervisors in 2002.
 The current KGET manager is Derek Jeffery.